Skip to Content

 If you want to really get out there, they make the most incredible meatball sub!

-Sticking with the Indian theme you could make thin naan bread and roll them up in there with this red onion salad.
+Sticking with the Indian theme, you could make thin naan bread and roll it up with this red onion salad.

 Let me know how you choose to serve this chicken kofta curry in the comments below!